vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 tanmatāvalambanam eva krtam."

 T. A., Ah.
 XI, P. 19.
-13. Sivasaktyavinābhāva Stotra.
+13. śivasaktyavinābhāva Stotra.

-In this Stotra, as the title indicates, Abhinava praises Siva and Sakti as inseparable from each other.
+In this Stotra, as the title indicates, Abhinava praises śiva and Sakti as inseparable from each other.
 He quotes

 HIS WORKS